Statute Requires Compliance with Party Procedures

 Nominating Petitions and Other Required Filings

 If the political party rules require that delegate candidates be selected by popular election, then persons wishing to be placed on the ballot for that election must comply with the following requirements.
-Currently, only the Republican Party selects its delegates by popular election.
+Currently, only the Republican Party chooses some of its delegates by popular vote.

 To qualify as a candidate for delegate to the national convention of a political party, the person must file a nominating petition no later than 12:00 noon, prevailing time, on December 12, 2019, in the office of the Secretary of State.
 TCA §§2-13-305(a).